Breast Engorgement: Causes, Relief, and When to Seek Help

 Early support makes a real difference.
 Engorgement that's caught and managed early rarely progresses to mastitis.

 _This content is for informational purposes only and does not replace professional medical advice.
-Consult your healthcare provider for personalised guidance._
+Consult your healthcare provider or a registered lactation consultant for personalised guidance._

 Frequently asked questions